-Sesame seeds are rich in nutrients and a source of calcium, phosphorus, magnesium, iron, proteins and zinc.
+Sesame coriander honey cookies are rich in nutrients and a source of calcium, phosphorus, magnesium, iron, proteins and zinc, thanks to sesame seeds.
 They are are beneficial for bones, improves liver functions and helps digestion.
 In Sicily, sesame is used in the preparation of bread, grissini and cookies.

 My sesame coriander honey cookies are made with a combination of delicious, high quality flour, such as wholemeal Farro and whole wheat flours.
 They are sweetened with coriander honey, absolutely one of my favorites.
 Coriander honey is one of the rarest and therefore precious honey varieties.
 Its pollen comes from that of an annual plant with remarkable therapeutic properties: disinfectant of the stomach and intestine, it helps to free the body from the heavy metals.
 It is also a digestive, antioxidant and muscle relaxant.
 Its spicy fragrance is unmistakable that makes it suitable for both sweet and savory recipes.

 These cookies have a delicious crunchiness on the outside and, thanks to the orange juice and the pinch of baking powder, an inside softness that is maintained for a few days.

 1 tbsp organic baking powder

 The juice of 3 oranges